-- · Familiarize yourself with the information contained in this booklet. - Plan to attend one of the pre-season voluntary training sessions on alligator capture, dispatch and handling methods.
-Visit gohuntgeorgia.com or contact the nearest WRD Game Management Office (office numbers listed at front of this book) for more information on available sessions. - · Purchase your hunting equipment and become familiar with it in advance. - · Obtain maps of the zone you will hunt and familiarize yourself with the area. - Determine who will accompany you for the hunt (e.g., select a guide if desired) and ensure that everyone has appropriate licenses.
-Determine who will handle each responsibility during the course of the hunt (e.g., drive the boat, snare, dispatch, etc.). - · If you plan to hunt on private property, you must obtain written permission from the landowner to be on the property and have it in your possession while hunting. - Develop a plan on how you are going to cool the alligator as quickly as possible once it is harvested. - · Keep your hunting permit and tag in a safe place.
-Replacements will not be issued.
+- · Purchase your hunting equipment and become familiar with it in advance. - · Obtain maps of the zone you will hunt and familiarize yourself with the area. - Determine who will accompany you for the hunt (e.g., select a guide if desired) and ensure that everyone has appropriate licenses.
+Determine who will handle each responsibility during the course of the hunt (e.g., drive the boat, snare, dispatch, etc.). - · If you plan to hunt on private property, you must obtain written permission from the land owner to be on the property and have it in your possession while hunting. - Develop a plan on how you are going to cool the alligator as quickly as possible once it is harvested.